 If not, don’t sweat it.
 Use the playbook below to help turn things around and get your budgeting and saving on track.

 Budgets aren’t always demolished in one impulsive shopping spree.
 Sometimes, they’re chipped away by the little purchases we pretend “don’t count,” like $5.99 a month streaming subscriptions or all-too-convenient food delivery services.
 These expenses can quickly add up and wreck your budget.
 Remember: If you spent it, count it.
 This will help you control your spending and clearly identify where you need to tweak your budget.

 Try to build a budget that gives each dollar a specific purpose.

 For example, you know you will need to set categories for:

 - Fixed expenses (Mortgage/rent, car payment)

 - Necessities (Groceries, child care)

 Knowing you have a specific amount for these variable expenses will help you spend mindfully and avoid going overboard.

 PLAY 3: Prioritize your goals

 When you’re intentional with your money, you may quickly realize which financial goals are the most important to you right now.
 For example, you may want to work on your credit score first so you can finance a new car later on.
 If that’s the case, start by making debt reduction or debt elimination a priority.
-Your credit report can help you identify your accounts and amount owed.
-From there, look at your budget and make a plan to manage and reduce debt.
+Your credit report can help you identify your accounts and amounts owed.
+From there, look at your budget and make a plan to reduce debt.